flood-io/element/packages/docs/versioned_docs/version-1.3/api/TargetLocator.md

 Accepts either:

-number: Switch to frame by index in window.frames,
+- number: Switch to frame by index in window.frames,
-string: Switch to frame by frame.name or frame.id, whichever matches first,
+- string: Switch to frame by frame.name or frame.id, whichever matches first,
-ElementHandle: Switch to a frame using the supplied ElementHandle of a frame.
+- [ElementHandle][elementhandle]: Switch to a frame using the supplied ElementHandle of a frame.

 **Parameters**